Phase I, II & III Investigations

 Goodsell Homestead Site

 Archaeological survey of the proposed realignment of an intersection in southern Connecticut identified a buried 18th-century homestead site.
 The house was occupied almost exclusively by a widow and her daughter.
 Phase III Data Recovery removed the entire house site, which was rich in artifacts related to household life, farming, and seashore resource collection.
-The remains of the Goodsell homestead, found in the last pocket of undeveloped land in a suburban neighborhood, were removed before the new alignment was built.

 Pre-Colonial Site 1-12